 Environmentally Friendly Products

 In 2001, Seiko Instruments Inc. introduced something called the Green Product Standards, an environmental initiative that was ahead of its time.
-Since 2020, the project has been operated by Seiko Holdings Corporation, and renamed the Green Products Certification System.
+Since 2020, the project has been operated by Seiko Group Corporation, and renamed the Green Products Certification System.
 Any of our business divisions can participate in the green products certification screening.
 As a matter of fact, the participation of other divisions helps to ensure that the screening process is conducted objectively and from a broader viewpoint.
 It also helps to facilitate information exchange among business divisions about environmentally friendly design.

 Green Products Certification Criteria